Peawanuck: Utilities and Public Works

 Electricity for the community is provided by three diesel generators and are maintained by the Ministry of Transportation.

 There is a waste water treatment plant that serves all residential homes and most business.
 There is no sanitation services in Peawanuck due to lack of funds so waste is handled locally.

 Government Services

 Ontario Ministry of Natural Resources provides staffing at the Polar Bear Provincial Park Office.

 Ontario Ministry of Transportation has a garage in Peawanuck, maintains the power generators and manages the local airport.
 MTO has housing for out of town staff.

 A Canada Post postal station is located in the Band Administration offices.
-Mail is delivered to Peawanuck by air with contract services with Thunder Airlines.
+Mail is delivered to Peawanuck by air with contract services with Air Creebec.

 Local Government

-The local band council consists of band chief with 2 or 3 councilors elected to 2 year terms.
+The local band council consists of band chief with 2 or 3 councillors elected to 2 year terms.
 Band Offices are located at a shared facility with FNP and Canada Post.